-The approaches described in Chapter 3, Chapter 4 and Chapter 5 have demonstrated that realistic gaze redirection is possible in monocular setting, i.e. without any additional hardware other than a single camera that is used to acquire images or videos.
-The suggested warping-based model however relies heavily on supervised machine learning, and, in particular, requires a considerable amount of eye images labeled with gaze direction.
-Acquiring such images is tedious and requires taking multiple images of people in a constrained setting (in a literal sense - c.f.
-Figure 2.5 and Figure 2.6).
+The approaches described in Chapter 3, Chapter 4, Chapter 5 have demonstrated that realistic gaze redirection is possible in monocular setting, i.e. without any additional hardware other than a single camera that is used to acquire the images or videos.
+The suggested warping-based model however relies heavily on supervised machine learning, and in particular requires a considerable amount of eye images labeled with gaze direction.
+Acquiring such images is tedious and requires imaging of multiple people in constrained setting (in a literal sense - c.f.
+Figure 2.5, Figure 2.6).

-Here I extend the warping-based model to unsupervised and semi-supervised settings, where most of the learning happens in an unsupervised way using sequences of eye images of different people with varying and unknown gaze direction.
-Collecting such data is much easier than in the fully-supervised case.
-To be more precise, the model presented here uses unsupervised manifold learning to construct a deep embedding of eye images into a low-dimensional latent space (encoder network) and to learn a decoder network that constructs a warping flow field based on the latent representation of two eyes from the same sequence.
+Here, I extend the warping-based model to unsupervised and semi-supervised settings, where most of the learning happens in an unsupervised way using sequences of eye images of different people with varying and unknown gaze direction.
+The collection of such data is much easier than in the fully-supervised case.
+In more detail, the model that is presented here, uses unsupervised manifold learning in order to construct the deep embedding of eye images into a low-dimensional latent space (the encoder network) and to learn a decoder network that constructs a warping flow field based on the latent representation of two eyes from the same sequence.

-Once the unsupervised training is complete, the system can redirect the gaze of an arbitrary eye image by traversing the manifold in a latent space.
-In particular, the image is mapped to latent space and then the latent representation is modified by adding a certain vector in order to estimate the latent representation of the target image.
+Once the unsupervised training is accomplished, the system can redirect gaze of an arbitrary eye image by traversing the manifold in a latent space.
+In particular, image is mapped to latent space and then latent representation is modified by adding a certain vector in order to estimate the latent representation of the target image.
 The decoder network can then be used to estimate the warping between the source and the unknown target images.
-The presented model is similar to the visual analogy making from [Reed et al., 2015], although it predicts the warping fields rather than the target images directly.
-The model can use a small amount of supervised data (e.g. a single pair of eye images with a known difference in gaze direction) to estimate the displacements in latent space that are typical for certain gaze redirections (e.g. lifting the gaze by 15 degrees which is relevant for the videoconferencing scenario).
+The presented model is similar to the visual analogy making of [18] though it predicts the warping fields rather than the target images directly.
+The model can use a small amount of supervised data (e.g. a single pair of eye images with known difference in gaze direction) to estimate the displacements in latent space that are characteristics to certain gaze redirections (e.g. lifting the gaze by 15 degrees upwards as is practical to the videoconferencing scenario).

-As experiments in Section 6.4 show, the resulting semi-supervised solution achieves convincing gaze redirection, displaying better visual quality than the fully supervised solution of the fully supervised deep warping method (Chapter 4) in the case of training data shortage.
-As compared to the model of [Reed et al., 2015], using warping rather than direct re-synthesis ensures high realism of the resulting images and prevents the loss of high-frequency details.
-Section 6.1 gives an overview of related approaches, Section 6.2 addresses the bulk of the model and explains how it can be trained on unsupervised data and Section 6.3 shows how the model can be trained using a small amount of eye images with known absolute or relative gaze direction.
+As I show in the experiments (Section 6.4), the resulting semi-supervised solution achieves convincing gaze redirection, which outperforms in visual quality the fully supervised solution of fully supervised deep warping method Chapter 4 in shortage of training data.
+Compared to the model of [18], using warping rather than direct re-synthesis ensures high realism of the resulting images and avoids the loss of high-frequency details.
+Prior to that, in Section 6.1 I discuss related approaches, in Section 6.2 I discuss the bulk of the model and how it can be trained on unsupervised data, and in Section 6.3 I discuss how the training of the model can use a small amount of eye images with known absolute or relative gaze direction.